cztomczak/cef2go/README.md

 Getting started on Linux
 ------------------------
-1. These instructions work fine with Ubuntu 12.04.3 64-bit
+1. These instructions work fine with Ubuntu 12.04 64-bit.
+   May also work with other versions, but were not tested.

 2. Install CEF dependencies:
    `sudo apt-get install build-essential libgtk2.0-dev libgtkglext1-dev`